Park Royal: History

 The name Park Royal derives from the short-lived showgrounds opened in 1903 by the Royal Agricultural Society as a permanent exhibition site for the society's annual show.
 After only three years the society sold the site, and returned to a touring format for its shows.
 With its road, rail and canal links, Park Royal was subsequently developed for industrial use, mainly during the 1930s.

 For many years it was a centre of engineering, with firms including Park Royal Vehicles, GKN and Landis and Gyr.

 Queens Park Rangers F.C. played on two grounds in Park Royal.
 The first was the Horse Ring, later the site of the Guinness brewery, which had a capacity of 40,000.
 When the Royal Agricultural Society sold the grounds in 1907, QPR moved to the Park Royal Ground, 400 yd south, an almost exact replica of Ayresome Park, with a capacity of 60,000.
 The club was forced to move out in February 1915 as the ground was taken over by the Army.

-On 12 December 1908, the first ever rugby league test match between Great Britain and Australia took place at the Park Royal Ground in front of 2,000 fans.
+On 12 December 1908, the first ever rugby league test match between Great Britain (playing as the Northern Union) and Australia took place at the Park Royal Ground in front of 2,000 fans.
 The match ended in a 22-all draw and was played as part of the first ever Kangaroo Tour.

+The Guinness Brewery opened in 1936.
+It was designed by Sir Giles Gilbert Scott and Alexander Gibb.
+At its peak, it was the largest and most productive brewery in the world.
+The Guinness company built homes for its workers in the surrounding area, naming the streets after people and places connected with the Guinness family, such as Iveagh Avenue and Moyne Place.
+The Brewery buildings were demolished in 2006.

-The Guinness Sports Club hosted some of the field hockey events for the 1948 Summer Olympics.
+The Guinness Sports Club hosted some of the hockey events for the 1948 Summer Olympics.